 US: 3402 kg braked -Tesla Cybertruck Rear-Wheel Drive US: 4990 kg braked - Tesla Cybertruck All-Wheel Drive US: 4990 kg braked - Tesla Cybertruck Cyberbeast |

-| Seats | Heated and ventilated front seats, heated rear seats Heated and cooled front seats, heated rear seats, fold-up rear seats |
+| Seating Capacity | Heated and ventilated front seats, heated rear seats Heated and cooled front seats, heated rear seats, fold-up rear seats |

-| Roof | No glass roof All-glass roof |
+| Roof Type | No glass roof All-glass roof |

 | Parking Aids | Front and rear sensors, 360 camera, reversing camera Yes |

-| Others |
+| Additional Notes |

 Bulletproof stainless steel body Shatter-resistant armor glass windows Built-in hospital grade HEPA filter (99.97% of airborne particles) |

-| disclaimer | We can not guarantee that the information on this page is 100% correct We can not guarantee that the information on this page is 100% correct |
+| Disclaimer | We can not guarantee that the information on this page is 100% correct We can not guarantee that the information on this page is 100% correct |

 |